 Half-way between Atlanta, GA and Birmingham, AL, this day school enrolls approximately 360 students in grades PK-12.
 In addition to featuring a challenging academic curriculum aimed at above-average students, dual enrollment at Jacksonville State University is available.

-UMTYMP provides a challenging alternative to grade 8-12 mathematics coursework for Minnesota's talented mathematics students in grades 5-12.
-The highly accelerated courses are specially designed to provide these students with an intense academic environment that will stimulate their mathematical interest and abilities.
+UMTYMP provides a challenging alternative for Minnesota’s talented mathematics students in grades 6-12.
+The highly accelerated courses are specially designed to provide these students with an intense academic experience that will stimulate their mathematical interest and abilities.
+The program, offered through the University of Minnesota School of Mathematics Center for Educational Programs (MathCEP), is partially supported by an appropriation from the State of Minnesota.
+Students currently in grades 5-7 are identified and recommended by their schools as eligible for entering UMTYMP at the Algebra level.
 The University of Minnesota also offers affiliated Summer Enrichment and Saturday Enrichment programs.

 The Cambridge Preparatory Academy at Federal Way High School is an an advanced four-year school that allows students to earn college credit while still in high school.
 Eighth graders approaching ninth are welcome to apply as well.
 By the time students graduate high school, it is possible to accumulate up to 45 college credits.